lumalav/CAP6135_FinalProject/README.md

 $ docker run -p 9090:8080 --name vulnerable --rm vulnerable
 ```

-To test that the application is up and running, go to a browser and enter the local ip and the port chosen:
+To test the application is up and running, go to a browser and enter the local ip and the port chosen:

 ![](./sc_1.png)